-Where a person, before he deprived himself of an income, was in receipt of that income it is reasonable to assume that the resource belonged to him.
+08094 Where a person, before they deprive themself of an income, is in receipt of that income it is reasonable to assume that the resource belonged to them.

 Sometimes there will be other evidence such as a letter or documentation which shows that the income was properly payable to the resident.